tecfu/file_get_contents_sync/README.md

 or the content of all files as a single string.

-- Can be run as module on in CLI.
+- Can be run as a node module or in CLI.